 5:125 Personal Technology and Social Media; Usage and Conduct

-All District employees who use personal technology and social media shall:
+All District employees who use personal technology and/or social media shall:

 - Choose a District-provided or supported method to communicate with students and their parents/guardians.